 You have to keep updating new features and feature special items when it’s the Chinese new year, the information that you will display on your app has to be really clear and easily accessible, and don’t create too many subdivisions, you will easily lose your Chinese target.
 It’s critical to create unique content, depending on which kind of strategy you have decided to choose or rely on.

 Obtain a business license & trademark to launch your app in China

-- How to apply for a business license for your app in China?
+- How to apply for a business license for my app in China?

 To put it simply, the Chinese app market is a delicate market in which the government puts a lot of effort.
 Meaning that for your app to be functioning in China without a VPN and to be allowed on Chinese app stores, you will have to get a Chinese business license.

 Luckily, obtaining a Chinese business license is not as complicated as it seems to be, but we would recommend that you hire an agency to take care of it as administration can be quite the headache in the middle kingdoms.